firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-132:18">His enemies will I clothe with shame: but upon himself shall his crown flourish.</p>

-<p id="psa-133:1"><A Song of degrees of David.> Behold, how good and how pleasant it is for brethren to dwell together in unity!</p>
+<p id="psa-133:1">Behold, how good and how pleasant it is for brethren to dwell together in unity!</p>

 <p id="psa-133:2">It is like the precious ointment upon the head, that ran down upon the beard, even Aaron's beard: that went down to the skirts of his garments;</p>

 <p id="psa-133:3">As the dew of Hermon, and as the dew that descended upon the mountains of Zion: for there the LORD commanded the blessing, even life for evermore.</p>

-<p id="psa-134:1"><A Song of degrees.> Behold, bless ye the LORD, all ye servants of the LORD, which by night stand in the house of the LORD.</p>
+<p id="psa-134:1">Behold, bless ye the LORD, all ye servants of the LORD, which by night stand in the house of the LORD.</p>

 <p id="psa-134:2">Lift up your hands in the sanctuary, and bless the LORD.</p>